FanTuan7/OpenREALM/README.md

 # Open REALM: Real-time Aerial Localization and Mapping

-This is the repository for Open REALM, a real-time aerial mapping framework.
+This is the fork repository for Open REALM, a real-time aerial mapping framework.
 It is currently in alpha state, so don't expect a polished and bugfree application.

-Feel free to fork and contribute.
-Let's make mapping fast again! :)
+I added a new comapping stage for collaborative aerial mapping tasks.

 ## Demonstration